swiftlang/swift-evolution/proposals/NNNN-substring-affordances.md

 ## Source compatibility

-No impact, these are either additive (in case of hashed containers) or generalize an existing API to a protocol (in case of numeric conversion/joining).
+No impact, these are generalizing an existing API to a protocol (in case of numeric conversion/joining) or modify a type newly introduced in Swift 4 (in case of `filter`).

 ## Effect on ABI stability

-The hashed container changes are additive so no impact.
-The switch from conrete to generic types for the numeric conversions needs to be made before ABI stability.
+The switch from conrete to generic types needs to be made before ABI stability.

 ## Alternatives considered

-While they have a convenience benefit as well, this is not the primary goal of these additions, but a side-effect of helping avoid a performance problem.
-In many other cases, the performance issues can be avoided via modified use e.g.
-`Sequence.contains` of a `Substring` in a sequence of strings can be written as `sequence.contains { $0 == substring }` .

-These changes are limited in scope, and further additions could be considered in the future.
-For example, should the `Dictionary.init(grouping:by:) where Key == String` operation be enhanced to similarly take a sequence of substrings?
-There is a long tail of these cases, and the need to keep unnecessary overloads to a minimum, avoiding typechecker work and code bloat, must be weighed against the likelyhood that string copies will be a performance problems.

-There is a more general problem of interoperating between collections and slices.
-In the future, there may be other affordances for converting/comparing them.
-For example, it might be desirable to require equatable collections to have equatable slices, and to automatically provide default implementations of `==` that efficiently compare a collection to its default slice.
-These enhancements rely on features such as conditional conformance, and so may be worth considering in later versions of Swift but are not an option currently.
+The goal of this proposal is to generalize existing methods that are specific to string processing.
+Further affordances, such as implicit or explicit conversions of `String` to `Substring`, might solve this problem more generally but are considered out of scope for this proposal.